lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 ```

 Forwards the call to an extension mapped to a function selector.
-Calls [`_getExtension`](#_getextension) to get the address of the extension mapped to the function selector being called on the account.
+Calls [`_getExtension`](#_getextension) to get the address of the extension mapped to the function selector being
+called on the account.
 If there is no extension, the `address(0)` will be returned.
-Reverts if there is no extension for the function being called, except for the bytes4(0) function selector, which passes even if there is no extension for it.
+Reverts if there is no extension for the function being called, except for the `bytes4(0)` function selector, which passes even if there is no extension for it.
-If there is an extension for the function selector being called, it calls the extension with the CALL opcode, passing the `msg.data` appended with the 20 bytes of the `msg.sender` and 32 bytes of the `msg.value`
+If there is an extension for the function selector being called, it calls the extension with the
+`CALL` opcode, passing the `msg.data` appended with the 20 bytes of the [`msg.sender`](#msg.sender) and 32 bytes of the `msg.value`.

 <br/>